coatyio/coaty-swift/CONTRIBUTING.md

 examples in the `swift` sections of the [coaty-examples](https://github.com/coatyio/coaty-examples) repo on GitHub.

+You can also use `pod lib lint` to validate the Pod locally using the files in the CoatySwift working directory.

 In order to release a new CoatySwift version on CocoaPods, you have to follow these steps: